<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=287885398579053&amp;ev=PageView&amp;noscript=1">

 3: How easily they can recall the user interface in subsequent visits

-Taken together, these three standards form the core of any intuitive customer experience.
+These three standards form the core of any intuitive customer experience.